sh977218/CDE/README.md

    a.
 Copy the last three \<style> tags to one.css, two.css and three.css.

    b.
-Copy <nih-cde> to nihcde.html.index.
+Copy <nih-cde> to nihcde.html.
+Replace slide paths to /launch/ relative path.
 3. Check that the main app is built and run "gulp buildHome".
 4. Check-in the resulting css, html, png files and home-launch.ejs into git while removing old versions.
 5. To update the production build, run "gulp".